Rishabh-Baloni/telegram-vault/README.md

 1. Push your code to GitHub (private repo)
 2. Sign up on Railway.app with GitHub
 3. Deploy from your repository
-4. Add environment variables from your `.env`
+4. Add environment variables (API_ID, API_HASH, PHONE_NUMBER, VAULT_CHAT_ID)
+5. Create pinned message in vault channel with targets
-5. Done!
+6. Done!
 Bot runs 24/7 for FREE

 **Detailed guide:** [DEPLOYMENT.md](DEPLOYMENT.md)

 ## 🛡️ Security Notes

-1. **Never share your `.env` file** - it contains sensitive credentials
+1. **Never share your API credentials** - keep them secure
 2. **Use 2FA** on your Telegram account
 3. **Monitor session** - watch for unusual activity
 4. **Respect Privacy** - only monitor content you have permission to access